-Security prices will fluctuate.
+• Security prices will fluctuate.
 The value of your investment may fall over time.
-The potential economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
 The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust.

 - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
-The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
-It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so. - An issuer may be unable to make interest and/or principal payments in the future.
+The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - An issuer may be unable to make interest and/or principal payments in the future.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
-The COVID-19 pandemic has resulted in a decline in economic activity which could negatively impact the ability of borrowers to make principal or interest payment on securities, when due. - The trust invests in shares of closed-end funds that have elected to be treated as BDCs.
+The COVID-19 pandemic may adversely impact the ability of borrowers to make principal or interest payments on securities, when due. - The trust invests in shares of closed-end funds that have elected to be treated as BDCs.
 Shares of closed-end funds tend to trade at a discount from their net asset value and are subject to risks related to factors such as the manager's ability to achieve a closed-end fund's objective and market conditions affecting a closed-end fund's investments.
 The trust and closed-end funds have management and operating expenses.
 You will bear not only your share of the trust's expenses, but also the expenses of the closed-end funds.
 By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the underlying fund investments. - The trust invests in shares of BDCs.
 The share prices of common stock of BDCs are often more volatile than other investments.
 BDCs generally employ leverage, which magnifies gains and losses on amounts invested but reduces aggregate returns.
 Leverage limits applicable to BDCs under the Investment Company Act of 1940 are higher than the leverage limits applicable to other investment companies.
 BDCs also typically charge higher fees than other investment companies.
 BDCs generally depend on the ability to access capital markets, acquire suitable investments and monitor and administer those investments in order to maintain their status as BDCs and ultimately achieve their investment objectives.
 Negative developments in the capital markets may adversely affect BDCs' ability to finance investments.
 BDCs often invest insecurities that are not publicly traded, which may adversely affect the valuation and liquidity of those securities. - The funds held by the trust may invest in securities rated below investment grade and considered to be "junk" securities.
 These securities are considered to be speculative and are subject to greater market and credit risks.
 Accordingly, the risk of default is higher than investment grade securities.
 In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal.